Gates of Tashkent

 The Gates of Tashkent, in present-day Uzbekistan, were built around the town at the close of the 10th century, but did not survive to the present.
 The last gate was destroyed in 1890 as a result of the growth of the city, but some of the districts in Tashkent still bear the names of these gates.

 History and architecture

-The gates formed a part of the city fortifications, which had been constructed around the new settlement on the banks of the Bozsuv canal (the canal starts from the right shore of Chirchik river) at the intersection of caravan roads from Tien Shan Mountains.
+The gates formed a part of the city fortifications, which had been constructed around the new settlement on the banks of the Bozsuv canal (the canal starts from the right shore of the Chirchik river) at the intersection of caravan roads from the Tien Shan Mountains.
 The number of gates varied over time.
-Fifteenth-century sources mention that the gates were named after local tribes, as each tribe was put in charge to guard a specific gate.
+Fifteenth-century sources mention that the gates were named after local tribes, as each tribe was put in charge of guarding a specific gate.

+In the mid-19th century the city wall was rebuilt by the Kokand governor (bekliyarbek).
+There were twelve gates: